fuadps/FYP-Maths-Adventure/README.md

 Math's Adventure is a 3D games based learning that focus on learning mathematics and playing at the same times for primary school students.

 ## Games Objectives
-Find the hidden hieroglyphics and solve the mathematics problem on it to open locked gate and procees to explore next level.Find the secrets of the temple by solving the games!
+Find the hidden hieroglyphics and solve the mathematics problem on it to open locked gate and proceed to explore next level.Find the secrets of the temple by solving the games!

 ## Requirements
 1. [DirectX 11](https://www.microsoft.com/en-my/download/details.aspx?id=17431)